NoxLP/bind-datatable.js/README.md

 ## Columns

-All the objects properties are optional, but the array needs at least one empty object per column.
+All the objects properties are optional

 | NAME       | VALUE                        | OTHER                                                                                                                                                                          |
 | ---------- | ---------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |